ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 consume.
 For example, if a client has an open TIPS view yet has not polled in a while, the client may request the next logical incremental URI but the server has compacted the updates graph so it no longer exists.
-Thus, the client must request a new next edge to consume based on its current version of the resource.
+Thus, the client MAY request a new next edge to consume based on its current version of the resource.

 ###  Request